Core i5-13400F vs Ryzen 7 PRO 3700

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i5-13400F is the better fit.
+For streaming, content creation, and heavier multitasking, Core i5-13400F is the stronger fit.
 You are getting 9.9% better PassMark, backed by 10 cores and 16 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i5-13400F is the smarter buy today.
-Core i5-13400F is $133 cheaper on MSRP at $196 MSRP versus $329 MSRP, and it gives you 9.9% better PassMark.
-The trade-off is that Ryzen 7 PRO 3700 is still the better pure gaming CPU with a 3.9% average FPS lead across 31 shared CPU game tests in our data.
-It is also 84.5% better value on MSRP (127.7 vs 69.2 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Core i5-13400F is the better buy right now.
+Core i5-13400F comes in $133 cheaper on MSRP at $196 MSRP versus $329 MSRP, and it still gives you a 0.7% average FPS lead across 50 shared CPU game tests in our data.
+It is also 84.5% better value on MSRP (127.7 vs 69.2 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.
 That said, if you already own a compatible AM4 + DDR4 setup, Ryzen 7 PRO 3700 can still make sense as a platform-matched option because it avoids a motherboard and RAM swap, but on MSRP alone you would want to find it meaningfully cheaper in real-world listings before that path becomes easy to justify.

 Which one is more future-proof for 2026 and beyond?